Azure and Breach Notification Under the GDPR

 - Security Incident: An incident where unlawful access to any Customer Data or Support Data stored on Microsoft’s equipment or in Microsoft’s facilities, or unauthorized access to such equipment or facilities resulting in loss, disclosure, or alteration of Customer Data or Support Data has occurred.

-- Customer-Reportable Security Incident (CRSI): An unlawful or unauthorized access to or use of Microsoft’s systems, equipment, or facilities resulting in disclosure, modification, or loss of customer data.
+- Customer Reportable Security/Privacy Incident (CRSPI): An unlawful or unauthorized access to or use of Microsoft’s systems, equipment, or facilities resulting in disclosure, modification, or loss of customer data.

 - Privacy Breach: A subtype of Security Incident involving personal data.
 Handling procedures are no different than a security incident.